Lehal, Jalandhar: Demography

-Most of the people are from Schedule Caste which constitutes 54.31% of total population in Lehal.
-The town does not have any Schedule Tribe population so far.
+Caste background

-As per census 2011, 380 people were engaged in work activities out of the total population of Lehal which includes 317 males and 63 females.
-According to census survey report 2011, 88.95% workers describe their work as main work and 11.5% workers are involved in marginal activity providing livelihood for less than 6 months.
+Most of the people are from Forward Caste including Nanakpanthi Jātts which constitutes around 65.31% of total population in Lehal village of Babar-Akalis Patronage.

 Transport

-Goraya railway station is the nearest train station however, Phagwara Junction train station is 15.8 km away from the village.
+Goraya railway station is the nearest train station; however, Phagwara Junction train station is 15.8 km away from the village.
 The village is 54.6 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 132 km away in Amritsar.